 --output FILENAME \

-# Use the following options if your Bitbucket Server instance runs on Linux
+# If your Bitbucket Server instance runs on Linux:

 --ssh-user SSH-USER --ssh-private-key PATH-TO-KEY

-# Use the following options if your Bitbucket Server instance runs on Windows
+# If your Bitbucket Server instance runs on Windows:

 --smb-user SMB-USER